The Unemployment Benefits System: How it Works and When to Contest a Claim

 - Just give the facts.
 Typically, the report will ask how long the employee worked for you, what his or her earnings were, whether the worker quit voluntarily or was dismissed, and what the facts surrounding the termination were.
 Don't give just a one-word explanation — but don't write a whole novel either!
 A few sentences should do it.

-- Have a presence at the hearing.
-You should have a presence at hearings, formal or informal, before the state unemployment insurance officials.
+- Attend the hearing.
+You should attend all state unemployment hearings, whether formal or informal.
 This is the only effective way to present your side and to respond to any false or incomplete statements your ex-employee might make.
 The "burden of proof" is on the employer — that means it's up to you to prove your statements, by testifying or presenting documents.
-The supervisor who actually witnessed the misconduct or other action that led to the termination should be present to testify; in most cases, that means you.
+The supervisor who actually witnessed the misconduct or other action that led to the termination should be present to testify.

 It's a good idea to have an attorney represent you at any hearing, especially the first time you are involved in an unemployment case.
 Attorney representation becomes a virtual necessity if you lose at the hearing level and decide to appeal to the court.